 World Overview of Conservation Approaches and Technologies (WOCAT)

-WOCAT has developed an impressive database with currently almost 500 case studies on Technologies (the activities implemented in the field) and over 200 Approaches (the enabling environment required to implement the technologies successfully), as well as geographic data (maps of degradation and SLM at different scales).
+WOCAT has developed an impressive database with currently over 500 case studies on Technologies (the activities implemented in the field) and more than 250 Approaches (the strategy, or enabling environment, required to implement the technologies successfully), as well as geographic data (maps of degradation and SLM at different scales).

 Early 2007 WOCAT published an attractive book with a sample set of 42 technologies and 27 approaches from all over the world.
-This book has served as a template for various national and regional overview books (see link).
-Subsequently, WOCAT case studies from the on-line WOCAT database have been entered in Google Earth; the KMZ file has been posted on the Google Earth Community Forum under the Environment and Convervation category more ...
+This book has served as a template for various national and regional overview books.
+Subsequently, WOCAT case studies from the on-line WOCAT database have been entered in Google Earth; a KMZ file has been posted on the Google Earth Community Forum under the Environment and Convervation category.

-Since its initiation there has been a shift from data collection per se to evaluation and monitoring, as well as to training and research and more recently to Decision Support.
+Since its initiation WOCAT has seen a shift from data collection per se to evaluation and monitoring, as well as to training and research and more recently to Decision Support.

 ISRIC has been strongly involved in the project since the beginning and is a member of the WOCAT Consortium, together with seven other major international institutions.
 The project is coordinated by the Centre for Development and Environment (CDE) at the University of Bern, Switzerland.